AnonDev-org/AnonDev-API-bot/readme.md

 Developed by [AnonDev](https://anon.is-a.dev)

-If you need help you can open new modmail support thread on [Pinglik Support Server](https://pinglik.eu/support) and we will help you 😉.
+If you need help you can join [Pinglik Support Server](https://pinglik.eu/support) and ask for help in `#💛｜coding-help-support` channel and we will help you 😉

 AnonDev API docs: [here](https://docs.api.anondev.ml)